Fellows

 ![]() |

-D. S. Fahmeed HyderHead of CollegeProfessor D. S. Fahmeed Hyder, PhD [GRD ’95] is the Head of Trumbull College and a faculty member in the biomedical engineering department at Yale’s School of Engineering & Applied Science and radiology & biomedical imaging at Yale’s School of Medicine.
+D. S. Fahmeed HyderHead of CollegeProfessor D. S. Fahmeed Hyder, PhD [GRD ’95] (fahmeed.hyder@yale.edu) is the Head of Trumbull College and a faculty member in the biomedical engineering department at Yale’s School of Engineering & Applied Science and radiology & biomedical imaging at Yale’s School of Medicine.
 His research involves developing imaging technologies for early metabolic biomarkers of brain disorders, specifically nutrient usage disparities and ion gradient imbalances.
 His international reputation is in functional and molecular imaging with magnetic resonance advances applied to degeneration and cancer.
 Professor Hyder’s scientific work, supported by continuous NIH funding for 25 years, has produced over 230 peer-reviewed papers.
 He has served on several scientific societies in various capacities and is a member of many editorial boards of scientific journals.
 Through his research, he has won international awards and has built a track record in mentoring next-generation scientists to see local health disparities in biomedical sciences from a global perspective.
 Professor Hyder’s journey to Yale began in 1990 as a PhD student in Yale’s chemistry department.
 Prior to Yale, he attended Wabash College on a music scholarship but then later shifted to chemistry.
-He lives in Trumbull College with his wife Anita Sharif-Hyder, who is Associate Head of Trumbull College, and their daughter Leila Hyder who is a senior at Hopkins School (New Haven, CT).
-Their son Arman Hyder is a sophomore at Purdue University (West Lafayette, IN).
-At Trumbull, Professor Hyder enjoys championing the passions of Trumbullians, from music to arts to sciences to athletics to intramurals.Email D. S. Fahmeed Hyder |
+He lives in Trumbull College with his wife Anita Sharif-Hyder, who is Associate Head of Trumbull College.
+They have two children in college; their son Arman is a junior and daughter Leila is a first-year.
+At Trumbull, Professor Hyder enjoys championing the passions of Trumbullians, from music to arts to sciences to athletics and intramurals.
+Email D. S. Fahmeed Hyder |